 Bring back to a low heat on the stove and stir until warmed through.

-Serve straight away and with some fresh parsley or herbs, and crunchy bread if desired.
+Serve straight away and with some fresh parsley or herbs, cracked pepper, pumpkin seeds, swirl of extra coconut cream and crunchy bread if desired.

 The sole purpose of these articles is to provide information about the science of Ayurveda.
 If you have an acute or chronic health concern, please consult your chosen trained health care professional who can fully assess your needs and address them effectively.
 If you are seeking the medical advice of a qualified Ayurvedic Practitioner, contact The Sattva Centre directly - email@example.com